Protein engineering to improve plastic-degrading enzymes

 Chemistry, biology, biochemistry, computer science, bioinformatics

-- Familiarization with the basics of rational design in enzyme engineering.
+- Basics of rational design in enzyme engineering

-- Introduction to the most used bioinformatics tools in enzyme engineering.
+- Get introduced to the most used bioinformatics tools in enzyme engineering

 Laptop.
 The minimum hardware requirements are: